StackVista/stackstate-docs/configure/anomaly-detection/aad-status-ui.md

 description: StackState Self-hosted v5.0.x
 ---

-# Autonomous Anomaly Detector Status UI
+# The AAD status UI

+## Overview

-The status UI provides details on the technical state of the AAD.
-You can use it to retrieve information about scheduling progress, possible errors, the ML models selected and job statistics.
+The AAD status UI provides details on the technical state of the AAD.
+It can be used to retrieve information about scheduling progress, possible errors, the ML models selected and job statistics.

+## When to use the AAD status UI

-Common questions that can be answered in the status UI:
+Common questions that can be answered in the AAD status UI:

 **Is the AAD Kubernetes service running?**
 If the status UI is accessible: The service is running.